Anshulworld/Anshulworld/README.md

 ---

-**Currently open to:** Data Scientist, Analytics Engineer, and Quant roles in BFSI / fintech/enterprise analytics
+**Currently open to:** Data Scientist, Analytics Engineer, and Quant roles in BFSI / fintech / enterprise analytics

 ---